Ashutosh-Panda2004/Operating-System/README.md

 - Example: Consider processes P1, P2, and P3 running, and suddenly a high-priority job P4 (e.g., an antivirus scan) arrives.
 The OS should ensure that P4 gets executed immediately.

 Thus, **high-priority job execution** is our third goal.

 ---

-This video is sponsored by **Crio**, the world's leading project-driven platform.
-If you're targeting a good job and want to master development, Crio is for you.

-Crio offers various programs like **Full Stack Development** and **Backend Development** with internship-level projects.
-At the end of each program, you'll have a project-rich resume.
-They also offer a **Fellowship Program** with guaranteed placement in a product-based company.

-If you're interested, check out the link in the description for a 1-week trial and get an **assured scholarship** and **maximum discount** using the coupon code displayed on the screen.

----